 SDCG capacity is limited by the ‘best efforts’ contributions of its member agencies.
 Individual members will take responsibility for leadership of tasks most relevant to their agency ambitions and expertise.
 The Lead Team identified for each of the tasks will oversee the reporting of those tasks to each of the SDCG meetings, and to SDCG EXEC progress telecons.
 SDCG meetings will be organised around the reporting and direction of the tasks.

-The updated 3-Year Work Plan will be presented annually to CEOS Plenary in association with renewal of the SDCG mandate.
+The updated 3-Year Work Plan will be presented annually to CEOS in association with renewal of the SDCG mandate.